literally-a-placeholder/exercise2/README.md

 - optionally run 'normalize_results' after the calculation to evaluate its effect on precision and recall. (trying to account for keywords with naturally higher distances than others, could lead to better results in general)
+- the resulting plot from the evaluation is still not entierly correct (start of the line should be at a precision value of 1 on the left side), due to some unresolved bugs

 ## Install new Packages ##
 Make sure to install new packages using the following commands in order to make sure that the